tuomaseerola/interval_tension/README.md

 | Music-loving nonmusician | Music-loving nonmusician | Male   |  23 | I4          |         2 | m2       |             2 | Indian - non-musicians | Non-Musician | Non-Musician  | Non-Musician  |  16.666667 |
 | Music-loving nonmusician | Music-loving nonmusician | Male   |  18 | I5          |         0 | m2       |             5 | Indian - non-musicians | Non-Musician | Non-Musician  | Non-Musician  |   0.000000 |
 | Nonmusician              | Nonmusician              | Male   |  22 | I6          |         1 | m2       |             1 | Indian - non-musicians | Non-Musician | Non-Musician  | Non-Musician  |   8.333333 |

+**Brief explanation of columns**

+- `omsi1indian` refers to participant’s own decision of how they identify themselves as indian musicians according to OMSI 1-item question.
+- `omsi1western` refers to participant’s own decision of how they identify themselves as western musicians according to OMSI 1-item question.
+- `gender` = Self-defined gender (Male/Female)
+- `age` = Age in years
+- `participant` = unique code for each participant
+- `Expertise` = Number of questions correct in custom Indian classical music familiary questionnaire.
+Note that since Carnatic and Hindustani questionnaires have different number of questions, we use the proportion correct (`ExpertiseN`) as the index for the expertise.
+- `tension_rating` = Rating of tension from 1 to 7 (7-point scale)
+- `Group` = Carnatic, Hindustani or Indian non-musicians
+- `musicianship` = variable inferred from `omsi1indian`
+- `participant` = variable inferred from `omsi1western`
+- `ExpertiseN` = Proportion of expertise questions correct (0-100)

 ## Describe participants